 Vegan foods high in phosphorus.

-Vegans, vegetarians, and people who follow a plant-based diet can get more than enough phosphorus from plant-based foods, such as seeds, nuts, and whole grains.
+Vegans, vegetarians, and people who follow a plant-based diet can get more than enough phosphorus from plant-based foods, as seeds (up to 1,650 mg per 100g), nuts (up to 725 mg), legumes (up to 704 mg), vegetables (up to 356 mg), and grains (410 mg) are all great natural sources.

 • seeds: hemp seeds (1,650 mg), pumpkin seeds (1,233 mg), chia seeds (642 mg), flaxseeds (642 mg), sesame seeds (629 mg), sunflower seeds (629 mg).